-Docs » Create detectors to trigger alerts
+Docs » Introduction to alerts and detectors in Splunk Observability Cloud » Create detectors to trigger alerts

-Create detectors to trigger alerts πŸ”—
+Create detectors to trigger alerts ๐Ÿ”—

 A detector monitors signals on a plot line and triggers alert events and clear events based on conditions you define in the detector rules.
-Think of a detector as a chart that triggers alerts when a signal’s value crosses specified thresholds defined in alert rules.
+Think of a detector as a chart that triggers alerts when a signalโ€™s value crosses specified thresholds defined in alert rules.

 Detectors are made up of alert rules.
 When you create an alert rule you can select various built-in alert conditions to define thresholds that trigger alerts.
 See Built-in alert conditions.

 When a detector determines that the conditions for a rule are met, it triggers an alert, creates an event, and sends notifications, if specified.
 Detectors can send notifications through email, as well as through other systems, such as Slack, or by using a webhook.
-To learn more, see Send alert notifications to third-party services using Splunk Observability Cloud.
+To learn more, see Send alert notifications to services using Splunk Observability Cloud.

 You can find active alerts, existing detectors, and muting rules under Alerts & Detectors.
 You can also find alerts in the Events Feed, available within any dashboard.